peteroupc/peteroupc.github.io/suppcolor.md

 - **Delphi** format: Consists of "$00" followed by six base-16 (hexadecimal) digits, two each for the blue, green, and red components, in that order.
 - **Visual Basic** format: Consists of "&H" followed by six base-16 digits, two each for the blue, green, and red components, in that order.
-- **C++** format: Consists of "0x00" followed by six base-16 digits, two each for the blue, green, and red components, in that order.
+- **C++** format: Consists of "0x00" followed by six base-16 digits, two each for the three RGB components.
+If the format expresses a Windows `COLORREF` color, the three components are blue, green, and red, in that order.
 - **PowerBuilder** format: Consists of the integer form of the 8/8/8 format color, packed red/green/blue, in that order from lowest to highest bits.

 <a id=Additional_Color_Models></a>